Alex-Padron/personal-projects/pub-sub/README.md

 of as a stream.

 ###
-switch master data structure to use optional and bool rather than exceptions add permissioning on master server add authentication for publishers (master signs that the given publisher is the correct one) add close methods for subscriber
+add authentication for publishers (master signs that the given publisher is the correct one) add close methods for subscriber